Get free entry to Guards’ Museum Save money with a London Pass

 They’ve also got a nice selection of paintings, battle maps and scale models of the fighting fronts.
 There are some especially good objects about the Battle of Waterloo, including some interesting little tidbits like the gate chain from the Hougoumont farmhouse.
 Other pieces really bring you close to the fighting, like the tattered Colours (regimental flags) and blood-stained uniforms.

-After you’ve visited the museum it’s worth having a quick little stroll along Birdcage Walk, to the big white building behind the black railings.
+After you’ve visited the museum have a stroll along Birdcage Walk to the big white building behind the railings.
 This is Wellington Barracks – home to the modern-day Foot Guards who do the ceremonies at Buckingham Palace, St James’s Palace and Windsor Castle.

 If you’re lucky (or you’re prepared to wait around for a while) then you might see the military bands being put through their paces on the parade ground, marching up and down and practising their drills.
 It’s a bit like watching a mini-Changing the Guard ceremony, complete with music.
 If you’re ever walking through St. James’s Park and you can hear military music filtering through the trees, then this is probably where it’s coming from.

 If you enjoy this then try: Household Cavalry Museum (walk it in 12 mins or catch a train from St James’s Park to Household Cavalry Museum) and National Army Museum (walk it in 28 mins or catch a train from St James’s Park to National Army Museum).